Are you heading to Bologna? Keep reading to find out how you can explore Emilia-Romagna and beyond on the best day trips from Bologna!

 If you are into fast cars and motorsports, you don’t want to miss a visit to the Museo Casa Enzo Ferrari, an exhibition dedicated to Enzo Ferrari, the founder of the world-famous automotive company, which is partly set in his old house.
 You can also head to Modena Autodrome to test-drive a Ferrari!

 While visiting Modena, stop by Tigellino Ducale to try some tigelle, round breads with cold cuts and cheese, which were invented in Modena and then spread all over Emilia-Romagna.
+Find out 18 amazing things to do in Modena here!

 Getting to Modena from Bologna by car – Take the A1.
 Travel time approx 45 minutes.